 To effectively apply progressive overload to your back squat, consider the following strategies:

 1. Increase Weight Gradually: Start with a manageable weight that allows you to perform each rep correctly.
-As you become more proficient, gradually increase the load by small increments, aiming to add approximately 2.5kgs to 5kgs to the bar each week.
+As you become more proficient, gradually increase the load by small increments, aiming to add approximately 2.5 kg to 5 kg to the bar each week.
 This is where tracking your progress becomes essential, as well as focusing on the long-term success of your results compared to others.

 2. Adjust Reps and Sets: Vary your rep and set schemes to challenge your muscles continually.
 When you work with a coach, you might notice they start you off with higher rep ranges (e.g., 8-12 reps) to build a foundation of muscular endurance, then progressively decrease the reps and increase the weight over time.

 3. Incorporate Progressive Variations: Generally, strength and conditioning programs incorporate different squat variations, such as front squats, pause squats, and tempo squats, to target muscles from varying angles and promote overall strength development.
-Again, this will be done for you if you are working with a coach.
+Again, this will be done if you work with a coach.
 However, if you work alone, find variety in your exercise selections.

 4. Focus on Progressive Overload: Increase your squat workouts’ total volume (weight x reps x sets) over time.
 Keep a training log to track your progress and ensure that you’re consistently pushing yourself to lift heavier weights or perform more reps each time you enter the gym, seeing the effects of progressive overload rather than expecting to achieve your results already.